 The Marketing and Technical Department represent the Company on all quality and food safety matters.
-They report to the Operations and Regional Directors respectively, to ensure the promotion of awareness of legal, regulatory and customer requirements throughout the organization.
+They report to the Operations and Regional Directors

 Senior Management in all our operations are responsible for allocating the necessary resources and infrastructure to ensure the effective performance of our business and to ensure product safety and quality is maintained.